-Ayhan Alman de la Osa - MBACP Gestalt Psychotherapeutic Counsellor
+Ayhan Alman de la Osa - MBACP Gestalt Therapist

-Taking the first step and reaching out for help can be incredibly difficult when there is emotional or psychological distress.
-It is normal to feel uncertain and worry about finding the right therapist.
-I specialise in working with trauma, post traumatic stress, depression, anxiety and LGBTQ+ mental health.
+Taking the first step and reaching out for help can be difficult.
+It is normal to feel uncertain and worry about finding the right therapist, with whom you may go on to share some deeply personal experiences.

-With more than five years in the field and as a BACP registered Gestalt psychotherapeutic counsellor my aim is to create a safe and accepting space.
-My approach to therapy is creative, experimental and body focused.
-Change often happens naturally and effortless when we learn to accept ourselves as we are.
+My aim is to create a safe and accepting space for exploration.
+My approach to therapy is relational, body focused and experimental.
+Change often happens naturally and effortlessly when we learn to accept ourselves as we are.

 Training, qualifications & experience